aridjayarecipes/cutesrecipes.web.app/content/post/2235-how-to-prepare-speedy-pumpkin-pear-puree-baby-food.md

 1. Prepare  Pear

 Once cooked transfer the pears to a food processor/blender and puree to desired consistency.
 Use this delicious pumpkin puree in all of your favorite fall and holiday recipes.
-I&#39;m so excited to share an updated version of my roasted Scoop out the flesh and puree until smooth in a food processor.
+I'm so excited to share an updated version of my roasted Scoop out the flesh and puree until smooth in a food processor.
 Store in the fridge for up to a week or freeze for later.

 <!--inarticleads2-->